DEFRA/defra-ai-agents/playbook/pages/getting-started/templates-tools.md

 ### Framework Guidance for Building AI Agents

+Use this table to help select potential vendor/framework for your automation or AI system.
+Selection should always align with the specific use case, risk profile, and existing platform preferences.

 | Vendor / Framework | Best Fit | Guidance & Links |
 |--------------------|----------|-----------------|